 Our lecturer explained her experience at Plug&Play and outlined, through real cases of investors, start-ups and entrepreneurs, the tips a new start-up should have in mind, and what he or she can expect from the investors’ groups when approaching them.
 This was a very practical course, where a new entrepreneur gets a chance to better understand how Plug&Play, the largest accelerator in the world, works and why failure is Silicon Valley’s greatest strength.

-Jackie Hernandez explores the new emerging sectors, and describes with examples how companies appear, grow, evolve, disappear, and highlights the importance of knowing the market and anticipating the future, as well as the importance of having an understanding of customers.
+Jackie Hernandez explores the new emerging sectors, and describes with examples how companies appear, grow, evolve and disappear.
+She then highlights the importance of knowing the market and anticipating the future, as well as the importance of having an understanding of customers.
 She also provides some insight about how big investors decide who to invest in.

 On the learning.climate-kic.org discussion forum share your ideas on any or all of the following questions or start your own thread:

 - Is the Plug & Play experience applicable to the European market?
-Can we compare their start-up concept with ours?
+Can we compare its start-up concept with ours?

 - Is the customer prepare for the cleantech products?
-How we approach them?
+How should we approach them?

 - Which are the key elements of a start-up?